golang/proposal/design/draft-embed.md

 the name of the box and the local directory containing its contents.
 This approach is similar to the “second approach” identified in the preliminary discussion, and it demonstrates all the drawbacks suggested above.
-In partitcular, only the first of these variants works with the `rice` command:
+In particular, only the first of these variants works with the `rice` command:

 	rice.FindBox("box")